 To clean your windows it is best to use a soft micro-fiber cloth with mild soap mixed with water or a glass cleaner that does not contain ammonia.

-VLT stands for Visible Light Transmission.
-For instance, a 35% VLT film will allow 35% of visible light through your windows, into your vehicle.
-A 5% VLT film is very dark and will only allow 5% of light to pass through your windows.
+A 35% VLT (Visible Light Transmission) film will allow 35% of visible light tthrough your windows, into your vehicle.
+A 5% VLT film is very dark, and will only allow 5% of visible light to pass through your windows.

 Arizona has a limit of 33% for the front doors and no limit of darkness for rear windows.